History of Westeros

 Targaryen Politics in Post-Dragon Westeros (Con Panel Audio)

-Filed Under: Blog, Episodes Tagged With: audio, con of thrones, con of thrones 2018, dragons, house targaryen, panel
+Filed Under: Blog, Episodes Tagged With: audio, con of thrones, con of thrones 2018, dragons, dying of the dragons, house targaryen, panel

 Why We Love: The Animals of ASOIAF

+Let’s talk about animals in ASOIAF!
 A live roundtable discussion centered around selected favorite animal-related quotes, plus an Ice & Fire Con ’18 chat!
-Ash is joined by Lady Gwyn (Radio Westeros), Haley (The Manimals & DrinkingGOT), Chloe (Drunk ASOIAF (and History), Ice & Fire Con) & Tara Lynne (The Geekiary, Ice & Fire Con).
+Ash is joined by Lady Gwyn (Radio Westeros), Haley (The Manimals & DrinkingGOT), Chloe (Girls Gone Canon, Drunk ASOIAF History) & Tara Lynne (The Geekiary, Ice & Fire Con).
+Listen to our other ‘Why We Love’ here.

 The king was in no mood for more argument.
 “Enough, Ned, I will hear no more.
 A direwolf is a savage beast.
 Sooner or later it would have turned on your girl the same way the other did on my son.
 Get her a dog, she’ll be happier for it.” – AGOT, Eddard III

-Filed Under: Blog, Episodes Tagged With: animals, arya stark, audio, balerion the cat, cats, cersei lannister, daenerys targaryen, direwolf, dogs, dragons, ghost, jaime lannister, jon snow, lady, nymeria, sansa stark, ser pounce, tommen baratheon, video
+Filed Under: Blog, Episodes Tagged With: animals, arya stark, audio, balerion the cat, cats, cersei lannister, daenerys targaryen, direwolf, dogs, dragons, ghost, jaime lannister, jon snow, lady, nymeria, sansa stark, ser pounce, tommen baratheon, video, why we love

 Asshai-by-the-Shadow